-4 Class Hours Provides the OTA student with an opportunity for an advanced training experience in a clinical or community setting; e.g., sensory integration or advanced rehabilitation techniques.
-The field-
+Provides the OTA student with an opportunity for an advanced training experience in a clinical or community setting; e.g., sensory integration or advanced rehabilitation techniques.
+The field-work coordinator and clinical educator determine the assignments.

 Prerequisites: OTT 2220, OTT 2230 and approval of department head